Four Major Types of Informative Speeches - A Complete Guide

 Types of Informative Speeches

 An informative speech makes a complex subject easy to understand.
-The specific purpose of an informative speech is to educate the audience about a particular subject.
+The specific purpose of this speech is to educate the audience about a particular subject.
 This type of speech uses definition, vivid description, demonstration, and description to explain a person, place, or subject.

 There are many ways to educate the audience about a particular informative speech topic or subject.
 Therefore, there are four major types of informative speech: